maxpautsch/knx_to_openhab/README.md

 - Speed m/s based on Datatype
 - Timedifference based on Datatype 13.100
 - Scene based on Datatype.
 Add for example `mappings=[63='Aus', 62='Automatik', 1='Kochen', 2='Beamer', 3='Allgemein']` to description in ETS to generate automatic mapping.
 MAP transformation plugin required!
+- ppm based on Datatype
+- Percent based on Datatype
+- Volume based on Datatype
+- String based on Datatype

 ### Components which need a naming scheme
 - Rollershutter based on Name